AntonStoilovskyi/line-editor/README.md

 * Select file using '--file' flag
 * Write javascript code to change each line from the file using '--script' flag
+  * or prepare a javascript file and provide a path to this file using '--script-file' flag

 ## Code variables